mhackersu/from-the-kitchen-of/content/recipes/chocolate-cherry-cake.md

 - 1/8 teaspoon salt
 - 2 teaspoons pure vanilla extract

+#### Steps

-- Whip butter to a creamy texture; About 2 minutes.
+1. Whip butter to a creamy texture; About 2 minutes.
-- Add confectioners’ sugar, cocoa powder, heavy cream, salt, and vanilla extract.
+2. Add confectioners’ sugar, cocoa powder, heavy cream, salt, and vanilla extract.
-- Mix on low speed for 30 seconds, then increase to high speed and beat for 1 full minute.
+3. Mix on low speed for 30 seconds, then increase to high speed and beat for 1 full minute.
-- Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or another Tablespoon of cream if frosting is too thick.
+4. Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or another Tablespoon of cream if frosting is too thick.
-- Taste.
+5. Taste.
 Beat in another pinch of salt if desired.

 ---
 ### Fruit Topping